iljoong/azure-jmeter/README.md

 Update variables, such as `subscription_id`, `location`, `rgname` and etc in `variables.tf`.

-> Note that this terraform scirpt will be provisioned on existing environment.
+> Note that this terraform script will be provisioned on existing environment.
 You may also need to create a new [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) for managing resources.

 ## Run Terraform